schemahero/schemahero-docs/content/databases/cockroachdb/connecting.md

 ---
-date: 2019-05-25
+date: 2020-05-24
 linktitle: "Connecting"
 title: Connecting
 weight: 2
 ---

-SchemaHero accepts a standard Postgres `uri` field when connecting to a Postgres database.
+SchemaHero accepts a standard Postgres `uri` field when connecting to a CockroachDB database.
 This connection string supports many options, and full documentation can be found here: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING.

 The syntax of a Postgres connection URI is: